-->

 THE STORY:

-At first, things appeared to be going just fine all in all.
-Granted, Laurens Dad took a disliking to Stu, and Stu's pal, Alan (Zach Galifianakis) took a disliking to Laurens brother, Teddy, (Mason Lee).
+At first, things appeared to be going just fine.
+Granted, Laurens's Dad took a disliking to Stu, and Stu's pal, Alan (Zach Galifianakis), took a disliking to Laurens's brother, Teddy, (Mason Lee).
 Still, Stu's other pal, Phil (Bradley Cooper), said that everything should turn out alright in the end.
 So he can't be wrong, can he?

-You see, after a night of drunken debauchery, the guys find themselves in a definite situation type situation the following morn.
+You see, after a night of drunken debauchery, the following morning the guys find themselves in a whole heap of trouble.
 For a start, they all wake up in an abandoned apartment somewhere in Bangkok, and none of them can remember how they got there, or what happened to them the night before.
-Also, Stu has a tattoo on his face, Alan has had all his hair shaved off, and Phil finds a monkey amongst them as well.
+Also, Stu has a tattoo on his face, Alan has had all his hair shaved off, and Phil finds a monkey among them as well.

 Oh!
 And on top of that, one of them is missing.

-No - not their gangster friend, Leslie (Ken Jeong) - he's there - dead by drugs - but there all the same.
-It's Laurens brother, Teddy - he's nowhere to be seen.
+No, not their gangster friend, Leslie (Ken Jeong).
+He's there - dead by drugs - but they're all the same.
+It's Laurens's brother, Teddy.
+He's nowhere to be seen.

 Now obviously upset about Teddy's disappearance, all the guys try their best to retrace their previous night's steps, just to track him down again.
-Granted, in a somewhat muddled fashion, this ploy takes them from police station - to tattoo parlor - to monastery - and finally to night-club.
-And at each and every lo-cal they visit, they all just about manage to figure out what they did that eventful night.
+Granted, in a somewhat muddled fashion, this ploy takes them from a police station, to a tattoo parlor, to a monastery, and finally, to a nightclub.
+And at each and every location they visit, they all just about manage to figure out what they did that eventful night.

 However, they still cannot find any trace of Teddy!
-Well, that is until they are confronted by a underworld crime lord, Kingsley (Paul Giamatti), whom tells them that he has kidnapped Teddy, and will only return him to them if he speaks to Leslie.
+Well, that is until they are confronted by an underworld crime lord, Kingsley (Paul Giamatti), who tells them that he has kidnapped Teddy, and will only return him to them if he speaks to Leslie.

 But wait a minute!
 Isn't Leslie dead?